windvalley/gossh/README.md

   `push`: Copy local files and dirs to target hosts.
   `fetch`: Copy files and dirs from target hosts to local.

-- Supports using `sudo` to execute the commands or a shell script as other user(default is `root`).

-- Supports specifying i18n environment variable value while executing commands or a shell script to help keep the language of the outputs consistent.
-For example: `zh_CN.UTF-8`, `en_US.UTF-8`.

 - Supports four authentication methods.
   `SSH-Agent Authentication`: through the system environment variable `$SSH_AUTH_SOCK`.
   `Pubkey Authentication`: by identity files(Default `$HOME/.ssh/{id_rsa,id_dsa}`), also support that with passphrase.